What is in this leaflet

 - rifampicin, a medicine used to treat tuberculosis

-- medicines to treat fungal infections, such as ketoconazole
+- medicines used to treat fungal infections such as ketoconazole

 How much to take

-The usual starting dose is 15 mg per day.
-Your doctor may slowly increase your dose depending on how you respond to mirtazapine.
+The usual starting dose is 15mg per day.
+Your doctor may slowly increase this dose depending on how you respond to Mirtanza.
+The effective dose for most people is usually between 30mg and 45mg per day.

 How to take it